congdaoduy298/TorchServe/README.md

  We turn recording into a Script Module.

  - Can reuse eager model code.

  - Control-flow an data structures are ignored.
 (That means it doesn't work well with if statements or for loops).

+### 2. Script a model:

+Pass instance of your model to torch.jit.script().

+- Control-flow is preserved.

+- *print* statement can be used for debugging.

+- Remove the script() call to debug as a standard PyTorch module.

- Try to use torch.jit.trace [here](https://colab.research.google.com/drive/1m-FVJRgAwPycniqlKoNwQs0JvmZXRymq?usp=sharing).
+ Try to use torch.jit.trace and torch.jit.script  [here](https://colab.research.google.com/drive/1ihTRSsu6e33sU3m_WZ7YtB9MPjUaCLtA?usp=sharing).

+### V.SERVE YOLOv5 MODEL

-### IV.REFERENCES
+### VI.REFERENCES

  [TorchServe, công cụ hỗ trợ triển khai mô hình PyTorch.](https://viblo.asia/p/torchserve-cong-cu-ho-tro-trien-khai-mo-hinh-pytorch-vyDZOqwO5wj)